skirmess/friends-share-resurrection/FriendsShare/readme.txt

 Version 18
  * The sync is now delayed for 20 seconds after logging in.
- * If syncing fails it is run again indefinitely one every minute.
+ * If syncing fails it is run again indefinitely once every minute.

 Version 17
  * Updated TOC for WoW 4.3.0